Bandar Springhill: Development

 Bandar Springhill was first conceived in July 1997.
 The township is situated within the Malaysia Vision Valley growth corridor that spans both Seremban and Port Dickson districts in western Negeri Sembilan.

-West Synergy Sdn Bhd, a 60-40 joint-venture between the MUI Group through its property arm, MUI Properties Berhadand Chin Teck Plantations Berhad planned out to develop the 2000 acre freehold land into the following components:
+West Synergy Sdn Bhd, a 60-40 joint-venture between the MUI Group through its property arm, MUI Properties Berhad and Chin Teck Plantations Berhad, planned out to develop the 2000 acre freehold land into the following components: